|Best power strip surge protector||Kasa Smart HS300 Plug Power Strip||Check Price||

 The Isobar from Tripp Lite is a convenient and robust surge protection unit from a power protection industry veteran.
 It features a six-foot AC power cable and six protected outlets mounted in isolated filter banks to cut down on noise interaction between connected electronics, and three indicator LEDs show users the current protection status and whether there’s a problem in the electrical line.
 Tripp Lite also offers insurance for connected peripherals, making the Isobar one of the best heavy-duty surge protectors for workshops, garages, and industrial spaces.

-Best space saving surge protector: APC Wall Outlet Plug Extender
+Best surge protector for TV: APC Wall Outlet Plug Extender

 For under $20, this adds a whole lot of extra power.
 Amazon

-The APC Wall Outlet Plug Extender is one of the best space saving surge protectors available thanks to its ability to generously expand any standard wall outlet into six plugs and two USB ports and add 1,080 joules of surge protection while hardly adding any extra space.
+The APC Wall Outlet Plug Extender is one of the best surge protectors for TVs, and space saving too!
+It has the ability to generously expand any standard wall outlet into six plugs and two USB ports and add 1,080 joules of surge protection while hardly adding any extra space.
+That makes it easy to hide behind your entertainment center.
 It uses your wall outlet’s existing screw hole to fit securely without the danger of coming loose as you unplug your electronics, and it features LED protection indicators to keep you apprised of its current status at all times.
 At this price point, there’s no better option for super-compact and relatively high level of surge protection.
+Because you get six individual outlets, it can also run entertainment devices like streaming boxes or smart speakers.
+The USB ports add a nice touch in case you want to charge your devices or a remote.

 Best portable surge protector: Belkin 3-Outlet USB Surge Protector